7Ji/orangepi5-archlinuxarm/README.md

 # Prebuilt ArchLinux ARM images for Orange Pi 5 / 5B / 5 plus

-**This project is neither affiliated with ArchLinuxARM nor OrangePi, it's my personal project and I purchased all the needed hardware by myself.**
+**This project is neither affiliated with ArchLinuxARM, ArchLinux nor OrangePi, it's my personal project and I purchased all the needed hardware by myself.**

 _This is the doc for the new images using purely Github Actions to deploy nightly, for the old doc for the old images, read [the old doc](README-old.md)_

 ## Installation
-Download a type of release from the [nightly release page](https://github.com/7Ji/orangepi5-archlinuxarm/releases/tag/nightly), there're multiple types of releases to choose from:
+Download a type of release from the [nightly release page](https://github.com/7Ji/orangepi5-archlinuxarm/releases/tag/nightly), there're multiple types of releases to choose from
  - `-root.tar`:
    - An archive of the complete rootfs which could be extracted to a partitioned disk, you can thus freely decide the partition layout
    - `/etc/fstab` and `/boot/extlinux/extlinux.conf` would need to be updated to point to your new, actual root partition